-A colon volvulus is an abnormal twisting of a portion of the gastrointestinal tract which can impair blood flow.
+Colon volvulus is an abnormal twisting within the gastrointestinal tract that can impair blood flow.

-Colon volvulus generally has a sudden onset.
-The area of intestine above the obstruction caused by the colon volvulus continues to function and fills with food, fluid and gas.
-This situation can lead to death of the blood-starved tissue and tearing the intestinal wall—life-threatening and a medical emergency.
+Colon volvulus usually occurs suddenly.
+The area above the twist continues to work and fills with food, fluid and gas.
+However, below the twist, blood-starved tissue can die or tear, creating a life-threatening medical emergency.

 - Abdominal pain